chuksudeh/Chukwudi-Udeh/Chukwudi Udeh.md

 Bachelor of Engineering, Electrical & Electronics Engineering

 **PROJECTS:**
 Horus: Together with my team members we built a project management platform where developers sign up and take an assessment.
 The project manager is also able to assign tasks to the developers and also create milestones and measure deliverables for the developers.
-I worked with a team of developers to build the application.
-I worked on the assessment module. https://www.horus.findworka.com
+I worked with a team of developers to build the application. https://www.horus.findworka.com

 TOOLS USED

 API Development: Adonis JS

 Frontend:  VueJS

 Database: MySQl

 Deployment: AWS

 Blog4U: A medium-like blog where users sign up and make posts.

 TOOLS USED:
 API Development: ExpressJS.
 Frontend: VueJS